For a long time, companies have focused their efforts on perimeter defending, or the more general compliance and regulatory-driven security.

 Salaries are going up rapidly and stock options are becoming more prominent.
-One potential candidate I spoke to just yesterday told me he had at least 8 – 10 attempted contacts from recruiters (internal and external) every day just looking for his cyber security skills.
+One potential candidate I spoke to just yesterday told me he had at least 8 – 10 attempted contacts from recruiters (internal and external) every day just looking for his cybersecurity skills.

-The need for this top talent and the shortage of it has undoubtedly made my job more challenging, but my advice to business leaders is, if you want the best, you need to a) have an impeccable and truly compelling solution and be ready to sell it and b) make your remuneration package as attractive as you can and continually incentivise your team be it sales or technical to ensure you keep them!
+The need for this top talent and the shortage of it has undoubtedly made my job more challenging, but my advice to business leaders is, if you want the best, you need to a) have an impeccable and truly compelling solution and be ready to sell it and b) make your remuneration package as attractive as you can and continually incentivise your team be it sales or technology to ensure you keep them!

 Fortunately, over the years, I have built up an excellent network and have honed my head-hunting skills to find the best talent in the industry.
 LinkedIn is a fantastic tool for us all to find each other but to keep up with the fast pace of the cyber security market, and technology industry in general, the boundaries of headhunting have shifted meaning that alongside becoming more of a marketer, you also have to become more intelligent in searching for the best talent out there – What are their interests?
 Where do they “hang out”?